TerraDharitri/chain_updates/golang_updates/drt-repos/drt-go-chain-core-1.3.1/README.md

-# mx-chain-core-go
+# drt-go-chain-core

-mx-chain-go common components and data that can be used in other repositories as well
+drt-go-chain common components and data that can be used in other repositories as well